JarnDev/senseData/README.md

 ### INFO

-If your have problem with connection between react app and server, update the `/frontend/src/services/api.js` file with correct docker network IP
+The arg value at app build step, need to be the full URL with the port that server is listening. ex.: `http://IP_of_host_machine_runing_docker:port`

 ### If the page take long to load, its normal, thats because the backend is populating all url info with readable names, next time will be fast I`m caching most of it for an hour.

-This repo: contains frontend, backend and redis for caching everythin on docker
+This repo: contains frontend and nginx for serving, backend and redis for caching... everything on docker